ryanpickering/module5-humanitiesvisualization/exercises.md

 For academic posters in particular, consider [these suggestions from the APA](http://www.apa.org/gradpsych/2011/01/poster.aspx).

 In essence, good layout makes your argument legible, intuitive, and reinforces the rhetorical points you are trying to make.
+You should take into account 'principles of universal design' - consider these issues with [powerpoint](http://accessproject.colostate.edu/udl/modules/powerpoint/mod_ppt.php) and with [websites](http://accessproject.colostate.edu/udl/modules/html/mod_html.php) (although some of the technical solutions proposed in those two documents are a bit out of date, the general principles hold!)

 In this exercise, you will design a new poster OR modify an existing poster.
 You can use either Inkscape or Powerpoint.